 Checking out the many cliffs, small bays and surf breaks that fall within the reserve is a must for everyone taking lessons in our surf school in Portugal.

-Sintra, a charming Portuguese town situated within the hills of the Serra de Sintra, offers for sure an enjoyable day trip, as it has a lot to offer visitors: The Palácio Nacional da Pena, The Palácio Nacional de Sintra, The Quinta da Regaleira and The Castelo dos Mouros are only some of the attractions this town has to offer.
+Sintra, a charming Portuguese town situated within the hills of the Serra de Sintra, offers for sure an enjoyable day trip, as it has a lot to offer visitors.
+The Palácio Nacional da Pena, The Palácio Nacional de Sintra, The Quinta da Regaleira and The Castelo dos Mouros are only some of the top tourist attractions in Sintra.

 There are also fish markets to lose yourself in and local festivals to attend that celebrate Ericeira’s heritage as a fishing village.
 If you’re wondering why the seafood tastes so fresh, chances are it’s because your meal has only just been plucked from the ocean that morning.
-Hot tip from the team at our surf camp in Portugal… keep an eye out for daily seafood specials down by the harbor.
+A hot tip from us – keep an eye out for daily seafood specials down by the harbor.

 There aren’t many things that compare to the feeling of surfing, although skateboarding is about as close as you’ll get while on dry ground.
-If you consider yourself a skateboarder, you’ll be pleased to know that Ericeira boasts one of the most picturesque skateparks in the world.
+If you consider yourself a skateboarder then this is definitely one of the fun things to do in Ericeira.
+You’ll be pleased to know that Ericeira boasts of one of the most picturesque skateparks in the world.

-5# Check out an extravagant Portuguese palace at Mafra
+5. Check out the Extravagant Portuguese Palace at Mafra

 Between the excitement that comes with learning to surf and all the other awesome things there is to do in Ericeira, you may need a day to kick back and cruise.
 If or when that day comes, the team at our surf camp in Portugal recommends checking out the stunning little town of Mafra.